mengwangoxf/mengwangoxf.github.io/index.md

 ## News

 Dec, 2023
+: [Reconciling Partial and Local Invertibility](./Papers/ESOP24.pdf) is accepted by European Symposium on Programming.

+Dec, 2023
 : [SPARCL : A Language for Partially-Invertible Computation](./Papers/JFP24.pdf) is accepted by Journal of Functional Programming.

 Sep, 2023